 Blade Type and Size

-Scroll saws will accept one of two common types of very thin blades: “plain-end blades” or “pin-end blades.”
+Scroll saws will accept two common types of very thin blades: “plain-end blades” or “pin-end blades.”
 Many of today’s scroll saws accept both types.

 - Plain-end blades (also known as pinless blades) are held in place between jaws that clamp tightly at the top and the bottom of the blade (below the table of the saw).
-This is the most common type of blade acceptance, and a wide variety of plain-end blades are readily available for cutting different types of material (wood, plastic, metal).
-Usually, scroll saws that accept plain-end blades require the use of a tool (included with the saw) to tighten and loosen the clamps.
+This is the most common type of blade acceptance, and a wide variety of plain-end blades are readily available for cutting different types of material, such as wood, plastic, and metal.

 - Pin-end blades feature small cross pins at each end that fit into hooks.
-Pin-end blades are the simpler of the two types of blades to change because no additional tool is necessary.
 However, fewer varieties are available, which may impact the size of possible cuts.
 For example, if a narrow cut is needed, the cross pin at the end of the blade may be too wide to fit through the slit in the material.

-By far, the most common nominal scroll saw blade length is 5 inches, though in actual measurement, they can be as long as 5½ inches.
-This 5-inch standard length fits most saws, and they’re available in both end types.
+By far, the most common nominal scroll saw blade length is labeled as 5 inches, though they can be as long as 5.5 inches in actual measurement.
+This 5-inch standard length fits most saws and is available in both end types.
 There are also 4-inch and 3-inch scroll saw blades, but they’re far less common and provide less cutting capacity for most cutting needs.

-On a scroll saw, the throat capacity is the distance from the saw blade to the back frame of the saw.
+On a scroll saw, the throat capacity is the distance from the saw blade to the back frame.
 The deeper the throat capacity, the wider the material that can be cut.
-Some saws come with throat capacities as shallow as 12 inches, while larger commercial saws may have throat capacity as deep as 30 inches.
-For most home woodworking tasks, a throat capacity of around 16 to 18 inches is usually sufficient.
+Some saws are designed with throat capacities as shallow as 12 inches, while larger commercial saws may have throat capacities as deep as 30 inches.
+A throat capacity of around 16 to 18 inches is usually sufficient for most home woodworking tasks.
 If the plan is to cut larger designs, opt for a saw with a deeper throat capacity.